CjScout/EnoDocs/Network Architecture/Overview.md

 Port 7 is configured as a mirror port, and is used for traffic monitoring by the security onion server.

-Port 8 is our upstream connection, connected to the [[Netgate 1100 pfSense Firewall]]
+Port 8 is our upstream connection, it is linked to the [[Netgate 1100 pfSense Firewall]].

+The single ethernet port is used for management by the WinBox utility.
 ### IP Scheme
 The room is divided into VLANs, designed to separate class and lab traffic and prevent downtime for the [Work PCs](/PCs/Work%20PCs/General%20Information).
 The VLANs and IP address structure are below.